 The LLC, a for-profit Delaware limited liability company, was a wholly owned subsidiary of WWB until December 22, 2015.
 On that date, WWB amended the LLC agreement so that three related parties would receive a combined total of 30% of the LLC's equity.
 The LLC is the general partner of WWBCP.
 The activity of WWBCP is not consolidated within these financial statements as the general partner can be removed without cause through certain actions of the limited partners.
-As of December 31, 2018, the LLC's general partner position in WWBCP has no financial value (note 6e).
-The LLC's members' deficit, which is reflected within unrestricted net assets on the accompanying consolidated financial statements, as of December 31, 2018 was \$(15,565).
-In addition, WWB has a limited partner interest in WWBCP (note 6d), which it obtained through capital contributions.
+As of December 31, 2019 and 2018, the LLC's general partner position in WWBCP has no financial value (note 6(e)).
+The LLC's members' deficit, which is reflected within net assets without donor restrictions on the accompanying consolidated financial statements, as of December 31, 2019 and 2018 was \$(20,294) and \$(15,565), respectively.
+In addition, WWB has a limited partner interest in WWBCP (note 6(d)), which it obtained through capital contributions.
 The investment in WWBCP by WWB is reflected in these consolidated financial statements under the equity method.

 On June 28, 2018, the Organization formed WWB Investments II, LLC (LLC2), a for-profit Delaware limited liability company, which is wholly owned by WWB.
-LLC2 is the general partner of Women's World Banking Capital Partners II, L.P.
-(WWBCP2), a Canadian limited partnership, formed in 2018 to act as a second socially responsible private equity fund.
-As of December 31, 2018, LLC2 had no assets or liabilities.
+LLC2 is the general partner of WWBCP2.
+The LLC2's members' deficit, which is reflected within net assets without donor restrictions on the accompanying consolidated financial statements, as of December 31, 2019 and 2018 was \$(4,167) and \$0, respectively.

-For purposes of the statement of functional expenses, the Organization classifies its program activities into three functional categories:
+For purposes of the statement of functional expenses, the Organization classifies its program activities into four functional categories:

 - (1) Women's World Banking's programs, which holds the Organization's primary programmatic activities.
 Within WWB's programming, the organization has three primary focus areas: - (a) Develop Market-driven financial solutions: Leveraging Market Intelligence in key markets, the Organization understands market barriers for women's financial inclusion both from the perspective of the institutions and women clients.
-The Organization identifies critical partners within priority markets to develop commercially viable solutions utilizing women-centered design to prototype and develop solutions that have the highest potential to drive engagement among underbanked women customers. - (b) Deliver Leadership & Diversity programs: The Organization delivers a wide variety of global, regional, and customized training programs for financial service providers and regulatory bodies to build stronger, more gender-diverse teams and drive increased focus on serving the women's market. - (c) Action for Influence: The Organization takes the lessons learned and best practices from developing market-driven financial solutions, its research and leadership & diversity programs and shares this work more broadly through targeted influencer outreach, conferences, speaking engagements, roundtables, publications, social media, and peer learning.
-The goal for sharing knowledge more broadly is to influence others to increase focus on women's financial inclusion. - (2) WWB Asset Management LLC, which holds the activity of WAM.
-WAM manages private equity investments in high-performing, women-focused financial institutions worldwide and works to achieve objectives of demonstrating the investment case for conscientious, women-focused financial institutions while also achieving positive economic returns. - (3) WWB Investments LLC, which has been presented as a separate program activity on the statement of functional expenses for administration purposes.
+The Organization identifies critical partners within priority markets to develop commercially viable solutions utilizing women-centered design to prototype and develop solutions that have the highest potential to drive engagement among underbanked women customers. - (b) Deliver Leadership & Diversity programs: The Organization delivers a wide variety of global, regional, and customized training programs for financial service providers and regulatory bodies to build stronger, more gender-diverse teams and drive increased focus on serving the women's market. - (c) Action for Influence: The Organization takes the lessons learned and best practices from developing market-driven financial solutions, its research and leadership & diversity programs, and shares this work more broadly through targeted influencer outreach, conferences, speaking engagements, roundtables, publications, social media, and peer learning.
+The goal for sharing knowledge more broadly is to influence others to increase focus on women's financial inclusion.